Scroll & Go logo

 Sagrada Familia: Gaudí's Unfinished Symphony

-The Sagrada Familia, an immense basilica located in Barcelona, stands out as one of the most remarkable architectural achievements of the 20th century.
-Its construction commenced in 1882 and continues to this day, resulting in a fascinating blend of historical and contemporary design elements.
+The Sagrada Familia, a first rate basilica placed in Barcelona, stands proud as one of the most outstanding architectural achievements of the twentieth century.
+Its creation started out in 1882 and continues to at the present time, ensuing in a fascinating blend of historical and contemporary-day layout elements.

 Origins of a Masterpiece